 Automating Electronic Submission to iRAPT

-Government contractors within the Department of Defense (DoD) community are responsible for timely and accurate reporting of shipments, invoices, property and materiel.
+Government contractors within the Department of Defense (DoD) community are responsible for timely and accurate reporting of shipments, invoices, property and material.

 The US Congress mandates that the Department of Defense keeps track of and is accountable for all of their property down to the individual unique asset level – including all IT equipment.
 Learn why RFID Tracking is a great solution.

 The Most Common Misconceptions about IUID and RFID Compliance

-Many organizations owe a significant amount of their revenue to the relationships they maintain with the DoD, even when only a small percentage of their overall business is made up of government contracts they fulfill.
-For these companies, understanding and following regulatory and compliance standards can make or break that relationship, and the contract
+Many organizations owe a significant amount of their revenue to the relationships they maintain with the DoD.
+For these companies, understanding and following regulatory and compliance standards can make or break that relationship, and the contract.

 Keeping Track When It Matters Most – Providence Business News